o-ran-sc/o-du-l2/docs/user-guide.rst

       - ./odu

-PS: CU stub and RIC stub must be run (in no particular sequence) before ODU
+PS: CU stub and RIC stub must be run (in no particular sequence) before ODU.
+If O-DU High is built with O1 interface enabled, the O1 binary must be run before all other binaries.

 II.
 Execution - Using Docker Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^